isomerpages/pa-shapinghearts/_partners/Bethesda Care Centre.md

 the Registry of Societies in 1996 and as a charity under the Charities Act and a member of the National Council of Social Services since 2002.
 BCARE provides an extensive range of programmes and services for the individual person as well as families in the community.
-In addition, we have also established a niche in the mental health sector through our programmes catered specially for people with mental health conditions.</p>
+In addition, they have also established a niche in the mental health sector through their programmes catered specially for people with mental health conditions.</p>
 <p></p>
 <p></p>